skjolber/maven-cache-github-action/README.md

 ### Inputs

 * `step` - Build step, i.e. `restore` or `save` (required).
-* `depth` - Maximum git history depth to search for changes to build files.
-Default to 100 commits (optional).
+* `depth` - Maximum git history depth to search for changes to build files (optional, default 100 commits).
 * `upload-chunk-size` - The chunk size used to split up large files during upload, in bytes (optional).
+* `enableCrossOsArchive` - An optional boolean when enabled, allows windows runners to save or restore caches that can be restored or saved respectively on other platforms (optional, defaults to false).

 ### Outputs